 - Replacement of a joint

 - Alzheimer’s disease (AD), and so on.

 However, an occupational therapist does not treat all kinds of physical problems.
 Many people seek the services of occupational therapists for hand pain or injury.
-However, some hand injuries and pain require the services of an orthopedic hand specialist Dallas rather than an occupational therapist.
+However, some hand injuries and pain require the services of an Hand Doctor in Dallas rather than an occupational therapist.
 The treatment approach of a wrist specialist differs greatly from that of an occupational therapist.
 A wrist specialist is a physician who specializes in muscle movement, bones, and arm and joint problems.